Explanatory Brief on the Variable Capital Companies (Miscellaneous Amendments) Bill on 5 August 2019

 3 The VCC Act provides for the incorporation and operation of a new corporate structure, the Variable Capital Company (“VCC”), to cater to the needs of investment funds.
 The introduction of the VCC structure will encourage fund managers in Singapore to domicile their investment funds in Singapore and help strengthen Singapore’s position as a full-service international fund management centre.
 It is expected that the VCC framework will be operational in 4Q 2019.

-), the provisions relating to the receivership and winding up of a VCC and its sub-funds in the VCC Act would need to be amended to ensure the VCC insolvency regime remains aligned with that of other corporate structures in Singapore.
+4 Insolvency provisions: As was communicated at the time of the reading of the VCC Bill in Parliament in 2018 (link) and in the Explanatory Brief accompanying the Bill (link), the provisions relating to the receivership and winding up of a VCC and its sub-funds in the VCC Act would need to be amended to ensure the VCC insolvency regime remains aligned with that of other corporate structures in Singapore.

 5 Currently, these provisions in the VCC Act are adapted from the Companies Act (Cap.
 50) (“CA”).
 Following the introduction of the Insolvency, Restructuring and Dissolution Act 2018 (“Insolvency Act”) which is expected to come into operation in 4Q 2019, these provisions will be repealed.
 As such, the provisions relating to the receivership and winding up of a VCC and its sub-funds would have to be replaced, taking reference from the receivership and winding up provisions from the Insolvency Act, with the necessary modifications.